mikeshardmind/SinbadCogs/README.md

 Cog respects server privacy settings, and defaults to less permissive.

+# Antimentionspam
+  removes messages with above a certain threshold (configureable) of mentions

 # Multiquote

 Quote multiple messages from the same server with a list of message IDs